Antonije Abramović: Leadership of the Montenegrin Orthodox Church

 In October 1993, archimandrite Abramović arrived in Montenegro, responding to the invitation of several groups and organizations, including the Liberal Alliance of Montenegro.
-His intention to support the proclamation of an independent Montenegrin Orthodox Church became known to the leadership of the Serbian Orthodox Church who contacted the Orthodox Church in America Primate, Metropolitan Theodosius Lazor, on 27 October 1993 telling him that the autocephalists in Montenegro represented "a party of liberals, former communists and Albanians (both Catholic and Muslim)".
+His intention to support the proclamation of an independent Montenegrin Orthodox Church became known to the leadership of the Serbian Orthodox Church.
+Learning that Abramović was a cleric of the Orthodox Church in America, the superior of the Belgrade metochion of the Russian Orthodox Church contacted the Primate of the OCA, Metropolitan Theodosius Lazor, on 27 October 1993 telling him that the autocephalists in Montenegro represented "a party of liberals, former communists and Albanians (both Catholic and Muslim)".
 Theodosius acted swiftly and on 29 October Abramović was suspended from all priestly functions.
 Theodosius denied that the episcopal see of "vicar bishop of Edmonton" that Abramović had claimed existed.
 He was recalled to Canada and told to meet his superior, Bishop Seraphim Storheim, in Ottawa to explain himself.

 In spite of that, Abramović was elected as the first head of the newly proclaimed Montenegrin Orthodox Church, at an ad hoc meeting held by his supporters on 31 October 1993 in Cetinje.
 He was issued a charter by the Committee for the Restoration of an Autocephalous Montenegrin Orthodox Church, signed by its president Dragoje Živković.
 The Committee denied the validity of Metropolitan Theodosius' fax and claimed it was really sent from Kotor by rector of the Cetinje Orthodox Seminary Momčilo Krivokapić.

 On 13 November, the state-owned daily Pobjeda published an official statement by the Ministry of Internal Affairs (MUP) stating that the State Security Service (SDB) had information on Abramović's "lewd activities, based on the statements of the persons injured and findings of medical facilities", and alleged he was left unprosecuted and given the right to leave the country because of his ties to the SDB at the time.
 The MUP described a police interview they held in the lead-up to the meeting in Cetinje with Bobo Bogdanović, a representative of the committee, and Abramović.
 They stated that they "thought it was only fair to let Mr Abramović know that this information and these documents were known not only to the SDB, but to the people that sustained not only injuries but violations of dignity from these acts, before he accept any public position".
 They denied Bogdanović's claim that Abramović was pressured or that he was threatened with liquidation.
 There is no substantial proof that Abramović was a homosexual, despite these allegations and it being "common knowledge" within the SOC.